-Subway first step in easing Indonesia capital’s carmageddon
+Subway first step in easing Indonesian capital’s carmageddon

 JAKARTA, Indonesia (AP) — Commuting in Indonesia’s gridlocked capital will for some involve less frustration, sweat and fumes when its first subway line opens later this month.

-The line is the latest in infrastructure improvements nationwide that officials hope will help this giant but laggard nation catch up with its neighbors.
+The line is the latest of infrastructure improvements nationwide that officials hope will help the giant but laggard nation catch up with its neighbors.

-The 16-kilometer system running south from Jakarta’s downtown is phase one of a development that if fully realized will plant a cross-shaped network of stations on the teeming city of 30 million people.
-A $2.4 billion elevated rail network is also taking shape, linking Jakarta to its satellite cities, with the first stage expected to begin operating in April.
+The 16-kilometer system running south from Jakarta’s downtown is the first phase of a development that if fully realized will plant a cross-shaped network of stations on the teeming city of 30 million people.
+A $2.4 billion elevated rail network linking Jakarta and its satellite cities is also taking shape, with the first stage expected to begin operating in April.

-Congestion in Jakarta has relentlessly worsened in the past decade as car ownership rose, squeezing more and more vehicles into an unchanging road network.
+Congestion has relentlessly worsened in the past decade as car ownership rose, squeezing more and more vehicles onto Jakarta’s unchanging road network.
+Average peak hour speed has “significantly decreased” to 10 kilometers an hour, according to the transport ministry.
+It often can take two or more hours to move 5 kilometers in pockets of the city.

 Most Read Business Stories